Primetalk/goio/README.md

 ### Length manipulation

+A few functions that can produce infinite stream (`Repeat`), cut the stream to known position (`Take`) or skip a few elements in the beginning (`Drop`).

 - `stream.Repeat[A any](stm Stream[A]) Stream[A]` - infinitely repeat stream forever
 - `stream.Take[A any](stm Stream[A], n int) Stream[A]`
 - `stream.Drop[A any](stm Stream[A], n int) Stream[A]`

 ### Mangling

+We sometimes want to intersperse the stream with some separators.

 - `stream.AddSeparatorAfterEachElement[A any](stm Stream[A], sep A) Stream[A]`

 ## Text processing

+Reading and writing large text files line-by-line.

 - `text.ReadLines(reader fio.Reader) stream.Stream[string]`
 - `text.WriteLines(writer fio.Writer) stream.Sink[string]`